SAM-Research/sam-dispatch/README.md

   "replyProbability": [0.5, 0.95], // how probable a client will be to reply to a message "sendRateRange": [1, 5], // how fast a client will send a message, each client gets a random send rate, faster send rate will have less data in the messages and vice versa
-  "replyRateRange": [1, 2], // how fast a client will reply to a message "staleReply": 1, // ticks before a client wont reply to a message "report": "report.json" // final report is saved to report/<name>.json }
+  "replyRateRange": [1, 2], // how fast a client will reply to a message "staleReplyRange": [1, 1], // ticks before a client wont reply to a message "report": "report.json" // final report is saved to report/<name>.json }
 ```